-A pre-file investigation is when a criminal defense firm investigates allegations of criminal conduct, on behalf of a client, before formal charges get filed.
-The objective is to gather exculpatory of favorable evidence to take to the prosecutor in an attempt to prevent charges from being brought in the first place.
+A pre-file investigation is when a criminal defense firm investigates allegations of criminal conduct against you before formal charges get filed.
+The objective is to gather exculpatory (favorable) evidence to take to the prosecutor in an attempt to prevent charges from being filed in the first place.

 The goal of the investigation is to gather enough evidence to persuade the District Attorney (“D.A.”), or other prosecutor, to either:

 - File no charges because of a lack of supporting evidence; or,